-- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - The practice had staff in lead roles and teams to support them to achieve good patient outcomes. - Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained.
-The partners met regularly with staff and reviewed performance and looked at ways to make improvements. - The practice worked with the Trafford CCG quality improvement scheme and used their own intelligent monitoring tools to help improve performance. - Clinical and internal audits were used to monitor quality and to make improvements. - There were arrangements for identifying, recording and managing risks, issues and implementing mitigating actions. - The clinical team met formally on a monthly basis and these meetings were minuted.
-We noted standard agenda items included safeguarding, significant events, new guidance, safety alerts and patients feedback. - A system of peer review had been established internally to discuss complex clinical cases. - The practice had established a peer review process with a neighbouring practice to review significant events and share learning.
+- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - The practice had staff in lead roles and teams to support them to achieve good patient outcomes. - Practice specific policies had been developed and implemented.
+We noted all new policies had been developed with the involvement of staff and all staff had signed to state they had read and understood the new policies and procedures.
+All policies and procedures were via the internal computer system for staff to easily access. - A comprehensive understanding of the performance of the practice was maintained.
+The partners met regularly with staff and reviewed performance and looked at ways to make improvements. - Clinical and internal audits were used to monitor quality and to make improvements. - There were arrangements for identifying, recording and managing risks, issues and implementing mitigating actions. - The clinical and management team met formally on a weekly basis and these meetings were minuted.
+We noted standard agenda items included safeguarding, significant events, new guidance, safety alerts and patients feedback. - A system of peer review had been established internally to discuss complex clinical cases.